Cross-institutional study from another university

 To apply you must download and complete the Cross-Institutional Study – Home Institution Approval Form and have it signed and stamped by your home institution.
 To check the location, timing and unit codes of available subjects go to unit search.
 Subject (unit) descriptions can be viewed using the search facility on the course options page.

-The School of Law and Justice have a selection of Summer Law School units available in intensive mode delivered by internationally recognised experts in their field.
-Visit Summer Law School for more information.
+The School of Law and Justice have a selection of Summer Law School and Winter Law School units available in intensive mode delivered by internationally recognised experts in their field.
+Visit Summer Law School and Winter Law School for more information.

 To apply for cross-institutional study click the apply online link and attach a scanned copy of the signed cross-institutional study home institute approval form.